dmerand/ex_airtable/README.md

 ## Testing

+The test suite is designed to work both on local mocks and on an (optional) external Airtable source.

+If you'd like to only run local tests without hitting any external APIs, run `make tests_no_external`.

-After updating the test environment data in `Makefile`, run `make tests`.
+If you'd like to run external APIs, you'll need to update the environment variables in the `Makefile` to point to your example Airtable.
+After updating the test environment data in `Makefile`, you can run `make tests`.